This is the updated version of an article about confirming messages examples originally published in October 2021.

 If it’s getting too messy, our advice is to include the essential information on the subject in the email text and lead them back to the site to access their full booking or order details.

 While writing confirmation emails, try to think ahead of the users and anticipate their next steps by providing links to relevant landing pages they might be interested in, such as tips, FAQs, and instructions.
-Another possible option is to simply include your contact details in your confirmation emails so that they can reach you directly.
+Another possible option is to simply include your contact details in your messages so that they can reach you directly.

 Feel free to choose one of these options or do a bit of both.

-And perhaps most importantly, any email (and a confirmation email is not an exception) should include an “Unsubscribe” button because they are required by spam policy and increase your email deliverability.
+because they are required by spam policy and increase your email deliverability.

 With a reliable marketing tool, you can configure an automatic sending of the email confirmation in no time.
 All you need is: